Analysis: Bad NFL teams getting blown out is a common theme - NewsBreak

 Analysis: Bad NFL teams getting blown out is a common theme

-Allen led an impressive comeback with his arm and legs to force overtime before Brady connected with Breshad Perriman for a 58-yard catch-and-run touchdown to win it.
+Allen led an impressive comeback with his arm and legs to force overtime before Brady connected with Breshad Perriman for a 58-yard catch-and-run touchdown to .

 Several other teams didn’t show Buffalo’s fight on Sunday.
 Most had less at stake.